 Boilerplate Disclaimer: The characters from the Kim Possible series are owned by Disney.
-All registered trade names property of their respective owners.
 My profile provides a fast overview of the Best Enemies universe.

 NoDrogs created the Kasy and Sheki, whose origin I altered.
 I began this after the start of Season 4, to show how my version of the family differed from the one NoDrogs created.
 I planned Warmonga as the villain, but later worried it would require an epic to finish.
 And I gave up my plans when Graduation was so wretched.

 If I'm Not Me, Who Am I?

 Kasy awoke with a sense of general unease.
 Everything seemed wrong.
 Her pajamas were too tight.
 It didn't feel like her mattress under her, or her sheets on top of her.
 Somehow the room smelled wrong.
 It didn't smell bad, it just didn't smell like her room was supposed to smell.
 She opened her eyes.
 Even though she expected to see a different room it was still startling to face the reality.
 She had gone to sleep the night before in her own bed, in her own pajamas… Kasy quickly raised an arm, these were definitely not her pajamas.
 They belonged to a smaller girl, a younger girl if the décor of the room was an indication.

 The red-haired teen was on a top bunk.
 She cautiously looked over the edge of the bed.
 Sheki was asleep on the bunk below her, but like Kasy she was in another girl's sleepwear, an over-sized t-shirt in this case that wasn't as restrictive as the pajamas that were too tight on Kasy.

 "Hey, wake up," Kasy demanded of her sister.
 She wondered if she should have said anything.
 She wanted Sheki awake, but she didn't want anyone else in the house… She assumed it was a house.
 She didn't want to wake up anyone else until she knew what was happening.